 - In assessing the EU response, there is a need to distinguish what the EU has done, where it hasn’t taken action, what it should be doing, and what lessons can be drawn from these decisions.

 - The speed of the EU reaction should be evaluated in the context of prior experiences.
 This means judging a four week COVID–19 pandemic response against the 4 years in the aftermath of the financial crisis.

-- The COVID–19 crisis was the moment when we truly understood the value of neighborhood and good cross-border relations.
+- The COVID–19 crisis was the moment when we truly understood the value of the neighbourhood and good cross-border relations.
 COVID–19 made it clear to everyone that reaching out across borders is not just a choice.
 It is a necessity.
 Slovakia has worked closely with the Czech Republic, Hungary, Austria, Poland, and other countries.

 “Managing the immediate health crisis was the easier part.
 Managing the economic and social consequences will be much more difficult.
 The next EU budget and the recovery plan is the issue we must focus on.” – Ivan Korčok

-“The proposal for the recovery plan and budget, Next Generation EU, is unthinkable and unprecedented; can potentially boost political integration; but also risky” – Ivan Korčok
+“The proposal for the recovery plan and budget, Next Generation EU, is unthinkable and unprecedented; can potentially boost political integration, but also risky” – Ivan Korčok

 - The recovery package is unthinkable and unprecedented.